apache/nuttx/configs/sama5d4-ek/README.txt

        The auto-mounter is also enabled.
 See the section above entitled "Auto-Mounter".

-       STATUS:  Seems to be completely functional.
-TX DMA is currently disabled; there was a problem at one time but that has probably been fixed.
-HSCMI with TX DMA re-enabled needs to be verified.

    13. Networking is supported via EMAC0.
 See the "Networking" section above for detailed configuration settings.
 DHCP is not used in this configuration; rather, a hard-coded IP address of 10.0.0.2 is